JakubVrch/oidc-test-tool/README.md

 Pick one pre-configured example from the dropdown and click **Redirect** to see the flow in action.

-### Supported Environment
+### Support

-- Dev Container in VS Code (this is the only supported setup)
+- Only supported environment is in VS Code and Dev Containers.
+Other environments may work but are not tested.
+- For issues, please use GitHub Issues: <https://github.com/JakubVrch/oidc-test-tool/issues>

 ### Installation and Development Setup

-There is no separate installation mode for this tool.
+There is no separate installation workflow for this tool.
 Installation and development setup are the same process.

 1. Clone the repository: